-It seems that kegel exercise trainers are popping up everywhere these days.
-Vaginal weights, kegel balls, vaginal eggs, jade eggs, and electronic kegel trainers are becoming prevalent choices for training the pelvic floor muscles.
-Pelvic floor issues are quite common, but few women feel comfortable enough to talk about them.
+It seems that Kegel exercise trainers are popping up everywhere these days.
+Vaginal weights, Kegel balls, vaginal eggs, jade eggs, and electronic Kegel trainers are becoming prevalent choices for training the pelvic floor muscles.
+We decided to look at the differences, see of one type is really the best and cover the differences.
+But first, let's look at WHY there is even a market for them by looking at pelvic floor problems.

 Other symptoms of pelvic floor issues include lower back pain, poor posture, and pelvic organ prolapse (in which the pelvic organs sag down into the vagina).
 These issues can affect women of all backgrounds and can occur regardless of whether they have had children.
 Fortunately, these issues are curable with specific types of kegel exercises that can be done to limit and prevent symptoms altogether.